Marketing Planner with Calendar & Timeline

 Tips for Success

 Regular Updates: Keep the Planned sheet up to date to ensure the calendar and timeline reflect the latest information.
 Mark events as Archived when the event is in the past to only show current events on the timeline.
 The Calendar will show past, present and future events by default.
+Remember to hide ‘Archived’ events with the filters in row 1 of the Planned sheet to keep this tidy and up to date.

 Filters: Use filters in the Calendar and Timeline sheets to focus on specific tasks or individuals.